daisy/ace/website/content/docs/cli.md

 info:    Done.
 ```

-This will produce output in a `results` subdirectory of your current working directory.
-If that directory does not exist, it will be created.
+This will produce output in a `results` subdirectory of your current working directory instead of printing the JSON report to the command line.
+If the specified directory does not exist, it will be created.

 _Note: If you do not specify an `--outdir` option, Ace outputs the JSON version of the report on the command line and saves nothing to disk._